 In his book, “Man’s Search for Meaning”, he alludes to the fact that it’s the meaning we give things in life that gives us meaning in our life.

-But, having an overriding meaning in real terms – that makes a difference.
-It compels us to be driven to answer a fundamental question for ourselves.
+By having an overriding purpose in real terms – that makes a difference – it compels us to be driven to reach fulfilment for ourselves.

-For Edison, for instance, his overriding question was how to use electrical current to bring light.
-The Wright brothers’ overriding question was to find out how to fly.
-Martin Luther King’s overriding question was how to have blacks treated no differently to whites.
+Edison for instance, his overriding purpose was how to use electrical current to bring light.
+The Wright brothers’ overriding purpose was to find out how to fly.
+Martin Luther King’s overriding purpose was how to have blacks treated no differently to whites.

-You see, we all have an overriding question to be fulfilled within ourselves.
-But we then go about looking for the answer to the wrong question.
+You see, we all have an overriding purpose to be fulfilled within ourselves.

-Ultimately your overarching purpose in life is to be you, to experience, to live life fully, to love, to evolve.
+Ultimately the overarching purpose in life is to be you, to experience, to live life fully, to love, to evolve.